 Power, fluidity, and sheer clarity in detail were all at the forefront.

 That’s a welcome change for those who don’t want to futz with multiple DSP modes or a convoluted on-screen menu, but it is limiting when it comes to tuning the system to your room — especially since there’s no auto-calibration.
-That said, it’s pretty simple to adjust individual channels using the Settings and Navigation keys, with the LED display at the bar’s right side as your guide.
-One gripe is the limitation of just Treble and Bass settings for EQ — we’d love to see a Midrange option added there — but holding down the Settings key for five seconds allows multi-band EQ adjustment, so it’s more inconvenience than hindrance.
+It’s still pretty simple to adjust individual channels using the Settings and Navigation keys, with the LED display at the bar’s right side as your guide.
+One gripe is the limitation of just Treble and Bass settings for EQ — we’d love to see a Midrange option added there — but holding down the Settings key for 5 seconds allows multiband EQ adjustment, so it’s more inconvenience than hindrance.

 Other new features include Alexa voice support (as long as you’ve got an Echo speaker or another Alexa-enabled device), and a new upscaling chip called UHQ Sound that claims to raise the resolution of audio files to 32bit depth “for richer, more dynamic sound.”